wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.pptx.md

 :::

 ::: {.column width="40%"}
-We want to test the null hypothesis that β₁ = 0, meaning there's no relationship between P/A ratio and lizard presence.
+-   Test null hypothesis that β₁ = 0
+    -   no relationship between P/A ratio and lizard presence

-There are two common ways to test this hypothesis:
+-   There are two common ways to test this hypothesis:

 1.  **Wald test**: Tests if the parameter estimate divided by its standard error differs significantly from zero
 2.  **Likelihood ratio test**: Compares the fit of the full model to a reduced model without the predictor variable